electron/governance/wg-api/best-practices.md

 ## Asynchronous APIs

-If an API returns _one_ result asynchronously for each call, it should use `Promise`.
+If an API returns _one_ result asynchronously for each call, it should be implemented with `Promise`.

 For example: